 Dirty, sticking, or leaking injectors.
-Common rail injectors staying open for too long giving the engine too much fuel.
+Common rail injectors stay open for too long giving the engine too much fuel.
 One thing you can do to determine this is to measure the temperature of the exhaust manifold at each cylinder.
 You are looking for cooler temperatures in certain cylinders to indicate the fuel is passing through unburnt.

 4. Incorrect Valve Lash

 5. Cylinder problems

-Worn or sticking rings can cause low cylinder compression, excessive carbon built up in the combustion chamber can all be the cause.
+Worn or sticking rings can cause low cylinder compression, and excessive carbon built up in the combustion chamber can all be the cause.
 This can be indicated by excessive blow-by.
 Diesel engines are prone to this over time because they typically run for longer periods of time and diesel fuel doesn’t include any detergent from the refinery.
 This can be avoided by adding a detergent additive (Links to Amazon) to your diesel fuel on a regular basis.

 6. Incorrect pistons

 It’s on here because I have seen it first-hand.
-Continuous black smoke and just could not diagnosis it.
+Continuous black smoke and just could not diagnose it.
 Turns out the company we bought a short block from had installed the incorrect pistons.
 Go figure.

-Note: Some systems are intentionally set up with chip/programs to blow black smoke on demand.
+Note: Some systems are intentionally set up with chips/programs to blow black smoke on demand.
 While this is not recommended it will not necessarily hurt any of your engine components and can be fun if that’s your thing.